Silene chalcedonica: Taxonomy

 This plant was first formally named as Lychnis chalcedonica by Carl Linnaeus in 1753.
 For purposes of taxonomic stability, the genus name Lychnis was formally rejected in 1994 and the name Silene was conserved.
-The plant is now known as Silene chalcedonica, a name published by Ernst Hans Ludwig Krause in 1901.
+The name Silene chalcedonica was published by Ernst Hans Ludwig Krause in 1901.

 The specific epithet chalcedonica refers to the ancient town of Chalcedon in what is now Turkey.

 Numerous common names are attached to this plant, including: